intel/ai-innovation-bridge/workshops/ai-workloads-with-huggingface/README.md

 This repository contains a total of 6 notebooks, each designed to guide you through different aspects of utilizing Intel optimizations with Hugging Face technologies:

-### 1 - Introduction to Hugging Face - Understanding Model Loading and Inference
+#### 1 - Introduction to Hugging Face - Understanding Model Loading and Inference
-- **Description:** An easy introduction to accessing and inferring models using Hugging Face tools.
+An easy introduction to accessing and inferring models using Hugging Face tools.

-### 2 - Leveraging Intel Optimizations with Hugging Face for Enhanced Model Performance
+#### 2 - Leveraging Intel Optimizations with Hugging Face for Enhanced Model Performance
-- **Description:** Demonstrates how to improve training performance by utilizing Intel Extension for PyTorch.
+Demonstrates how to improve training performance by utilizing Intel Extension for PyTorch.

-### 3 - Harnessing Intel Optimizations for Efficient Model Quantization with Hugging Face
+#### 3 - Harnessing Intel Optimizations for Efficient Model Quantization with Hugging Face
-- **Description:** Guides on using Optimum Intel to perform dynamic quantization for enhanced model inference performance.
+Guides on using Optimum Intel to perform dynamic quantization for enhanced model inference performance.

-### 4 - ITREX - Leveraging Intel Optimizations for Enhanced Inference with Hugging Face
+#### 4 - ITREX - Leveraging Intel Optimizations for Enhanced Inference with Hugging Face
-- **Description:** Shows how to use the Intel Extension for Transformers to optimize inference by loading models in INT4 precision.
+Shows how to use the Intel Extension for Transformers to optimize inference by loading models in INT4 precision.

-### 5 - Enhancing Inference Performance with Optimum Intel and OpenVINO
+#### 5 - Enhancing Inference Performance with Optimum Intel and OpenVINO
-- **Description:** Explains how to utilize Optimum Intel alongside the OpenVINO toolkit for optimized model inference.
+Explains how to utilize Optimum Intel alongside the OpenVINO toolkit for optimized model inference.

-### 6 - Uploading and Sharing Models on Hugging Face Hub with Intel Optimizations
+#### 6 - Uploading and Sharing Models on Hugging Face Hub with Intel Optimizations
-- **Description:** Demonstrates the process of sharing a trained model with optimizations on the Hugging Face Hub, contributing to the open-source community.
+Demonstrates the process of sharing a trained model with optimizations on the Hugging Face Hub, contributing to the open-source community.

 ## Getting Started